β‘ Lesson 18: Eevee Real-Time Rendering

 - Mirrors, floors, water surfaces

-- Performance cost higher than cubemaps
+- Performance cost higher than Sphere probes

-Adding a reflection plane:
+Adding a Plane probe:

 - Align with floor, mirror, water